libp2p/blog/src/_blog/libp2p-webrtc-browser-to-server.md

 Peers use external [STUN](https://datatracker.ietf.org/doc/html/rfc3489) servers to determine their public address, as well as any router restrictions that prohibit peer-to-peer communications.
 In the case of a restriction, [TURN](https://datatracker.ietf.org/doc/html/rfc8656) servers are used to relay data between peers using a Signaling Channel.

 Once IP addresses are obtained, a peer sends an Offer [SDP](https://datatracker.ietf.org/doc/html/rfc4566) to the other peer.
-This Offer SDP details the ways that the initiating peer can communicate (IP address, protocols, fingerprints, encryption,...etc.).
+This Offer SDP details how the initiating peer can communicate (IP address, protocols, fingerprints, encryption, etc.).
 The other peer sends an Answer SDP to the initiating peer.
 Both peers now have enough information to start the DTLS handshake.

 The DTLS handshake is performed using fingerprints contained in the Offer and Answer SDPs.
 After the handshake is complete, data is sent between peers using the SCTP (Stream Control Transmission Protocol) protocol, encrypting messages with DTLS over UDP.

-## WebRTC in LibP2P
+## WebRTC in libp2p

 <!--
 participantspacing 20